Hugo uses Chroma as its code highlighter; it is built in Go and is really, really fast.

 hugo gen chromastyles --style=monokai > syntax.css

-Run hugo gen chromastyles -h
+Run hugo gen chromastyles -h for more options.
+See

 https://xyproto.github.io/splash/docs/ for a gallery of available styles.